 Kaf group - limit as one at TLD level; all are possible for TLD registration (no preferred over other, depends on registrant request).
 This is needed as the Swash Kaf version is interchangeably used with other Kafs and the former is considered the same letter, with just stylistical variation.
 It is considered different from other Kafs only in Sindhi language, for which it has been encoded.

-Yay group - limit as one at TLD level; all are possible for TLD registration (no preferred over other, depends on registrant request).
-The addition Yay in this case has very slight tail at its end which may be considered a stylistic variation and be confused with regular Yay by most users of Arabic script, except speakers of Pashto who distinguish it from other Yays.
+Yeh group - limit as one at TLD level; all are possible for TLD registration (no preferred over other, depends on registrant request).
+The addition Yeh in this case has very slight tail at its end which may be considered a stylistic variation and be confused with regular Yeh by most users of Arabic script, except speakers of Pashto who distinguish it from other Yehs.

 Alif Hamza above group - limit as one at TLD level; all are possible for TLD registration (no preferred over other, depends on registrant request).
 The wavy Hamza is not distinguishable by most Arabic script users.